diatomzone/diatomzone.github.io/collections/_wikipagesdir/castle-guard/2/rosenwall.md

 she is a knight who "leads" the king's royal guard (does zero leading and doesn't know any of their names).

-terrorizes enemies and allies alike with her unpredictability, penchant for mindless cruelty, and overwhelming combat prowess.
+terrorizes enemies and allies{{site.data.foot.t1}} alike with her unpredictability, penchant for mindless cruelty, and overwhelming combat prowess.

 generally does her job by eliminating threats to the castle, but she's just wandering around doing whatever she wants.

 no personality, morals, or discernable motives.

+## relationships

+- king: guy in charge.
+- pasquale: new guy.
+- aldus: buddy.
+- marion: fun to fight.

 ## history

-even i don't know why she started working for the king {{site.data.emojis.zenigata}} he probably offered her money and she said ok...
+even i don't know why she started working for the king {{site.data.emojis.zenigata}} she probably killed a quarter of his troops so he offered her money and she said ok...

 besides the obvious "we are on opposite sides of the civil war" scenario, marion seems to have a personal grudge against rosenwall. what past do they share...? 🤔